-- 15. The Instruction specifically states that those involved in processing cases under these norms are bound by the Secret of the Holy Office, the highest form of confidentiality employed by the Holy See.
+- 18. The Instruction specifically states that those involved in processing cases under these norms are bound by the Secret of the Holy Office, the highest form of confidentiality employed by the Holy See.
 Violation of the secret resulted in automatic excommunication, the lifting of which was especially reserved to the Holy Father.
-In fact, this represents the highest degree of Vatican secrecy which is imposed for the most serious processes and situations.
+This represents the highest degree of Vatican secrecy which is imposed for the most serious processes and situations.
 The Instruction imposes the same oath of secrecy on the accuser and on witnesses but states that the penalty of automatic excommunication is not imposed.
-However this or other penalties may be imposed on the accuser or witnesses should the church authority handling the case deem it necessary. - 16.
+However this or other penalties may be imposed on the accuser or witnesses should the church authority handling the case deem it necessary. - 19.
 The secrecy that was (and still is) imposed on parties and witnesses in canonical proceedings is intended to assure witnesses that they can speak freely.
 It is also intended to protect the reputations of the accused and accuser until guilt or innocence is determined.
 The almost paranoid insistence on secrecy throughout the document is probably related to two issues: the first is the scandal that would arise were the public to hear stories of priests committing such terrible crimes.
-The second reason is the protection of the inviolability of the sacrament of penance.
+The second reason is the protection of the inviolability of the sacrament of penance. - 20.
+According to the document, accusers and witnesses are bound by the secrecy obligation during and after the process but certainly not prior to the initiation of the process.
+There is no basis to assume that the Holy See officially envisioned this process to be a substitute for any secular legal process, criminal or civil.
+It is also incorrect to assume, as some have unfortunately done, that these two Vatican documents are proof of a conspiracy to hide sexually abusive priests or to prevent the disclosure of sexual crimes committed by clerics to secular authorities.
+The documents were written in a style and within an ecclesiastical context common for that preconciliar age.
+Both are legal-canonical documents written in highly technical language.
+The English translation of Crimen sollicitationis, though basically accurate, is also strained and awkward which can lend itself to misunderstanding.